TykTechnologies/tyk-k8s-demo/.github/README.md

 PLEASE CHANGE THIS FILE NAME TO BE "README.md" so GitHub can automatically surface it to repository visitors.
 -->

+## Alpha
+This product is in Alpha mode - breaking changes could be introduced, the product is not battle-hardened yet.

 ## About
 Will allow you to deploy the entire Tyk stack for POC on helm and docker.